Josephine Beall Willson Bruce

 Josephine Beall Willson Bruce (October 29, 1853 – February 15, 1923) was a women's rights activist in the late 1890s and early 1900s.
 She spent a majority of her time working for the National Organization of Afro-American Women.
-She was a prominent socialite in Washington, D.C. throughout most of her life where she lived with her husband, United States Senator Blanche Bruce.
-In addition to these accomplishments, she was the first black teacher in the public school system in Cleveland, and she eventually became a highly regarded educator at Tuskegee University in Alabama.
+She was a prominent socialite in Washington, D.C., throughout most of her life where she lived with her husband, United States Senator Blanche Bruce.
+In addition to these accomplishments, she was the first Black teacher in the public school system in Cleveland, and she eventually became a highly regarded educator at Tuskegee University in Alabama.

 Early life

-Josephine Beall Willson was born in Philadelphia on October 29, 1853 to Dr. Joseph Willson and Elizabeth Harnett Willson, the first of five children for the pair.
+Josephine Beall Willson was born in Philadelphia on October 29, 1853, to Dr. Joseph Willson and Elizabeth Harnett Willson, the first of five children for the pair.
 Her family spent no more than a year in Philadelphia, moving to Cleveland in 1854.
 The family prioritized education and sent Josephine to Cleveland Central High School, where she graduated in 1871.
 After graduation, she took several teaching courses which then gave her the opportunity to teach at the Mayflower school, making her the first black teacher in the public school system of Cleveland.

 Personal life

 In 1878 she married Senator Blanche Bruce, with whom she honeymooned in Europe for four months.
 Upon their return to the United States, they settled in Washington, D.C.
 Bruce had her only child, Roscoe Conkling Bruce, in 1879.
 He was named after Republican Senator Roscoe Conkling.
 She delayed the christening of her son until he could be taken to Cleveland, so that the same rector who had performed her marriage could christen her child.

 Bruce dedicated her life to the National Organization of Afro-American Women (NACW), running for the vice presidency of the organization in 1896.
-In 1898 her husband, Blanche K. Bruce, passed away, after which she competently managed the family's money and land on her own.
+In 1898 her husband, Blanche K. Bruce, died, after which she competently managed the family's money and land on her own.
 At the invitation of Booker T. Washington, she served as the principal at Tuskegee University from 1899 to 1902.
 That position gave her the opportunity to train other educators, as the institute was itself vocational.
 Her transition to Tuskegee was made more difficult by the rural background of most students there, in contrast to her pedagogic experiences in the more cosmopolitan North.
 Some criticized Bruce as a wealthy woman taking a job that might have been filled by a less privileged woman more sympathetic to the needs of Tuskegee students.

 Bruce's son Roscoe graduated from Harvard University in 1902, later becoming the head of the academic department at Tuskegee University.
-Josephine Bruce then moved to Mississippi for a short time to live with her family, only to return to Washington, D.C. to run for the presidency of the NACW in 1906.
-She died of a heart attack in her sleep on February 15, 1923 in Kimball, West Virginia.
+Josephine Bruce then moved to Mississippi for a short time to live with her family, only to return to Washington, D.C., to run for the presidency of the NACW in 1906.
+She died of a heart attack in her sleep on February 15, 1923, in Kimball, West Virginia.